Wall Street Analyst Initiated Tempur Sealy International Inc. [TPX]. What else is Wall St. saying

 Tempur Sealy International, Inc. (NYSE: TPX, “Company” or “Tempur Sealy”), the company synonymous with innovation in the mattress industry, announced that its Sealy® and Tempur-Pedic® brands were ranked as the #1 and #2 best-selling mattress brands in the U.S., according to Furniture ‘s list of the Top 20 U.S. Bedding Producers.* Furniture, one of the most-respected trade publications in the bedding industry, estimated that Sealy’s sales increased 14.6%, to over $1.6 billion, and that Tempur-Pedic’s sales increased 23.5%, to nearly $1.4 billion, in 2020.
 This marks the second-consecutive year in which the Sealy brand has been recognized as the #1 best-selling mattress brand in the U.S.

-Tempur Sealy International Inc. represents 203.70 million in outstanding shares, while the company has a total market value of $7.73 billion with the latest information.
-TPX stock price has been found in the range of $38.56 to $39.415.
+It opened the trading session at $39.55, the shares rose to $41.83 and dropped to $39.38, the range by which the price of stock traded the whole day.
+The daily chart for TPX points out that the company has recorded 51.15% gains over the past six months.
+However, it is still -141.26% lower than its most recent low trading price.

-If compared to the average trading volume of 1.80M shares, TPX reached a trading volume of 1637422 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.80M shares, TPX reached to a volume of 3199848 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Tempur Sealy International Inc. [TPX]: